kneasle/jigsaw/report/notes.md

     rows are, not their relation
 - I sketched out my ideas for how the program should look, and he generally approved:
   ![A-Holroyd sketch](a-holroyd.png)

+## 2021-03-12

+- Implemented muting/soloing in the traditional sense of having a mute/solo feature attached to each `Frag`.
+But this is confusing, and FL Studio uses a better way.